duganchen/dosbox/ENHANCEMENTS.md

 ### MT-32 Emulation

-While I still recommend running munt as a separate application (mt32em-qt) and then connecting DosBox to its MIDI port, native MT-32 emulation is available as another option.
+I still recommend running munt as a separate application (mt32emu-qt) and then connecting DosBox to its MIDI port.
+However, native MT-32 emulation is now available as another option.
 Simply specify the path to the ROM directory in your configuration file:

 	[midi]
 	mididevice=mt32
 	mt32.romdir=/path/to/roms

-On OS X and Linux, DosBox performs shell-expansion on the fluid.soundfont and mt32.romdir paths.
-Therefore, these paths are allowed to contain dollar signs (environment variables) and tildes (home directories).
+On OS X and Linux, DosBox will perform shell-expansion on the fluid.soundfont and mt32.romdir paths.
+That means that, these paths are allowed to contain dollar signs (environment variables) and tildes (home directories).

 ### OpenGL 3 Support